microprediction/timemachines/README.md

     pip install --upgrade u8darts        (does not include prophet, or...) pip install --upgrade darts          (does include prophet)

 Here it might pay to read the [darts install guide](https://github.com/unit8co/darts#installation-guide) for advice on libomp and other troubleshooting.
+In particular if lightgbm gives you headaches, then maybe resort to the miniconda route.
+See notes on conda install -c conda-forge lightgbm in the next section.

+Moving on:

     pip install --ugprade sktime